EDED2314/MD-CHEM-PTON/_build/html/_sources/ex0.md

 1. Go to your *network* directory and create a directory called *ex0*
 2. Create the following subdirectories inside the *ex0* directory: lammps,ase

-You will excute small simulations in each of the above subdirectories
+You will execute small simulations in each of the above subdirectories
 ## Part 2: ASE
 1. Copy the following code to a file named test.py
 ```